 Sons and Daughters of God

 We sometimes read Bible verses that refer to sons of God or children of God without realizing the extent of their meaning.
-Let’s investigate a few of these verses to gain some additional insight.
+Let’s examine a few of these verses to gain more insight.

 Luke 3:38 states that Adam was a son of God.
 The Greek word translated “son” primarily means an immediate male offspring, with emphasis on his character or status as a family member.
 By extension, the word can apply to either gender.
-Adam and Eve were direct creations of God, because God personally brought them into existence, though God technically used part of Adam to form Eve.
-(Gen 2:21-23) All other humans were born to human parents through procreation, not individually created by God.
+Adam and Eve were direct creations of God, because God personally brought them into existence, though God technically used part of Adam to form Eve (Gen. 2:21-23).
+All other humans were born to human parents through reproduction, not individually created by God.

 We discover another application of the phrase, “sons of God,” in a puzzling passage in Genesis Chapter 6.
-“When men began to increase in number on the earth and daughters were born to them, the sons of God saw that the daughters of men were beautiful, and they married any of them they chose. . . .
-The Nephilim were on the earth in those days — and also afterward — when the sons of God went to the daughters of men and had children by them.”
-(Ge 6:1-2, 4)
+“When human beings began to increase in number on the earth and daughters were born to them, the sons of God saw that the daughters of humans were beautiful, and they married any of them they chose….
+The Nephilim were on the earth in those days – and also afterward – when the sons of God went to the daughters of humans and had children by them.
+They were the heroes of old, men of renown.”
+(Gen. 6:1-2, 4).

 Who were the sons of God in this passage?
 The Hebrew word translated “sons” is the typical word for an immediate offspring of either gender, so this describes a group of beings created personally by God.
-In addition to Adam and Eve, God also personally created angels and other spiritual beings.
-So we might conclude the sons of God in this passage in Genesis were angels; ones we now identify as fallen angels. (see Jude 6)
+Besides Adam and Eve, God also personally created angels and other spiritual beings.
+So we might conclude the sons of God in this passage in Genesis were angels; ones we now identify as fallen angels (see Jude 6).

 Sons or children of God are direct creations of God.
-Adam, the first human, was a son of God.
-The angels are sons of God because he personally created each of them.
-And now you and I, as believers in Christ, are new creations — sons and daughters of God.
+Adam and Eve, the first humans, were children of God.
+The angels are sons of God because he created each of them.
+And now you and I, as believers in Christ, are new creations – sons and daughters of God.